Parkfriedhof Marzahn

 Nearby Attractions

-1. Gärten der Welt (Gardens of the World): Located close to the cemetery, this expansive park features themed gardens from various countries, providing a peaceful environment and showcasing global horticultural traditions.
+1. Gärten der Welt (Gardens of the World): Located close to the cemetery, this expansive park features themed gardens from various cultures around the world, offering a unique and diverse landscape to explore.

 Insider Tips